Myzraev/HouseMarr/characters/gregor_trevaan.md

 # Gregor Trevaaan
 **The Hand, Seneschal to House Marr**

 Seneschal to House Marr and known throughout the protectorate as the Hand, Gregor Trevaan is the Lord Marr's most trusted advisor and closest confidant.
-Effectively rules the Rogue Trader's domain in matters of bureaucracy and trade in his stead.
-Ensures all of Nikkolo's diktats are applied and enforced.

 ## Bio